Fig Salad Dressed in Honey and Balsamic Vinegar

 Finding Figs

 Since discovering figs a few years ago I have cautiously nurtured my interest in this exotically sweet fruit.
 With care it has grown into a seasonal attraction.
-Not always easy to come by, even when they are in season, I was able to find a reliable source for figs in the Pacific Northwest.
+Not always easy to come by, even when they are in season, I was able to find a reliable source for figs in near my home in the Pacific Northwest.
 I wasn’t sure, however, where I would find them in my new home in Tennessee.

 Not to worry, I spied some lovely figs just a few weeks ago.
 They were nestled in a small box among the seasonal berries at The Fresh Market.
 There, for $3 I acquired about a dozen beautiful two-bite sized mission figs. Then last week, at the local farmer’s market, I found them again.
 This time the small velvety fruit was even fresher and more appealing.